ASFHyP3/hyp3-docs/docs/using/downloading.md

 Refer to the
-[On Demand Search section of the Vertex User Manual](https://docs.asf.alaska.edu/vertex/manual/#on-demand-products-search-options "docs.asf.alaska.edu" ){target=_blank} for more information on On Demand Search functionality.
+[On Demand Search section of the Vertex User Manual](https://docs.asf.alaska.edu/vertex/manual/#on-demand-products-search-options "docs.asf.alaska.edu" ){target=_blank} for more information about On Demand Search functionality.

 ### Downloading Individual Products